Real Madrid vs Liverpool Champions League preview: where to watch, predicted line-ups, team news

 View from the camps

-Rodrygo, Real Madrid forward: “The further you go in this competition, the tougher it gets.
-At this stage, all sides are really strong and Liverpool are one of the strongest.
-They’ll be two great games, with little in them.
-Real Madrid versus Liverpool is always a big game with two of the biggest names in world football.
-I remember the 2018 final well, I was supporting Real Madrid!
-It was a special and memorable game."
+Zinédine Zidane, Real Madrid coach: “It’s knockout football, a final, that’s going to be played over 180 minutes or more.
+We know what there is to come, but we’re just focused on tomorrow’s game – nothing else.
+It’s the most important game of the season because it’s the next one we have.
+We aren’t thinking about the past [2018's final]."

-Liverpool manager Jürgen Klopp: "It's exciting, exciting.
+Jürgen Klopp, Liverpool manager: "It's exciting, exciting.
 It's obviously a tough draw but I am fine with it because if you look at all the other teams you think 'Oh my God' because they are all strong and all have quality.
 I am really looking forward to the games.
 It's only just over two years ago that we faced them and it was a tough night for us, so to get the chance to play them again is cool."